 Writer

 Greetings from Philadelphia.
 Here from my perch between the Delaware and Schuylkill rivers, I write social science fiction and other speculative stories.
-Much of my work draws on ethnography and anthropological theory.
-I'm also an educator and have taught college and middle school students.
+Much of my work draws inspiration from ethnography and anthropological theory as well as nature.
+I'm also an educator and have worked in classrooms across the entire range of K to PhD.
 My writing incorporates the joys and stressors of that work.Get in touch!

 Work